 During prescription drug addiction rehab patients who suffer from addiction disorders are treated.
 The most frequently used drugs are opioids, which include Oxycodone and Vicodin, stimulants like Ritalin and Adderall and sedatives such as Xanax and Valium.
 Treatment centers utilize a multi-model approach that combines complementary practices and therapies with a medical detoxification program.

-Call Alcohol Treatment Centers Little Rock today at (501) 708-2757 for more information about a prescription drug addiction rehab program.
+Call Alcohol Treatment Centers Little Rock today at (501) 708-2757 for more information about prescription drug addiction rehab programs and more options.

 Benzodiazepines (benzos) are other prescribed medications commonly used to treat symptoms associated with anxiety disorders and sleeping disorders.
 They are also used before surgery to relax the muscles.
 One of the most popular drugs of abuse is Xanax.
 This medication may cause withdrawal symptoms such as seizures, blurred vision, and slurred speech in patients who used the drug in excess for long periods of time.